Church schools are smaller and more selective than secular schools. Discipline, pastoral care, and staff ratios are no different.

-Cinema and television imagery is enduring.
+Cinema and television imagery are enduring.
 Many of us can picture a scene of an unruly classroom in a state school.
 And we can picture a cane wielding teacher from a religious order in a church school.
-However out of date (probably over 50 years old) these caricatures inform our opinions of discipline in the classroom.
+However out of date, these caricatures inform our opinions of discipline in the classroom.

 Is pastoral care better in church schools?

 Are church schools, with more practising Protestant or Catholic staff, inherently more caring and attentive to individual needs than secular schools?
 In the absence of evidence either way we can only use the data we have, which is staff numbers.

 The number of staff in a school can make a difference to pastoral care.
 More specifically, the number of suitably qualified staff such as teachers, nurses, and therapists.
 Also, the number of assistants, teaching or otherwise.
 A pupil is more likely to receive the attention they need if there are more members of staff.